• Skip to primary navigation

 • eggs - I use 1 egg per 2 servings.
 You can use more or less to suit your family's preferences.

-• protein - On photo day, I used large Gulf shrimp, and it's sooooooo good!
-You really can use any cooked or uncooked protein.
+• seafood – On photo day, I used large Gulf shrimp, and it’s sooooooo good!
+Calamari is another great option.
+If you’re really creative, try salmon chunks.
+All will cook in about the same time!

 • rice - Arroz chaufa is a great way to use leftover Peruvian rice or plain white rice.